 It is my birthday today and I’m noticing again that birthdays contain a natural bend toward philosophizing, toward looking back, toward summing up.
 As I look back, all I can say for sure is that this has been a weird year – it is both the hardest year, and the most spiritually transformative year, of my adult life.

 One year ago my birthday was spent in the hospital watching Michael receive shots in his belly.
-These shots are meant to stimulate stem cell production so that when Michael’s stem cells are harvested and replaced, there will be a large number of them.
+These shots were meant to stimulate stem cell production so that when Michael’s stem cells were harvested and replaced, there would be a large number of them.

 It’s gruesome.
 Michael can’t help making a face when the shots go in and I don’t blame him.
 It starts to become obvious over the course of several days that some of the nurses are really good at giving belly shots, and some are not.
 It’s painful to watch.
 At any rate, that’s how last year’s birthday was spent.
 It was the beginning of this journey of many hours in the hospital, many worries about the meaning of Michael’s illness, and not many answers.